How to View Previous Versions of Word Document [2026]

 Step-by-Step: Viewing Previous Versions of a Word Document

-Alright, now that you know how to check out the different versions of your Word doc, let’s jump into some easy ways to actually get those old versions back.
+Alright, now that you know how to view previous versions of a Word document, let’s jump into some easy ways to actually get those old versions back.
 Whether you saved it, forgot to save it, or have a backup lying around, these tips will help you recover your work hassle-free.

 Method 1: Restore previous versions of Word documents with Word AutoSave